 Python random.choices() Example

-Suppose we want to select three songs at random from our list of favorite songs to play, which will all be added to our new playlist of top songs.
+Suppose we want to select three songs at random from our list of favorite songs to play.
+These will all be added to our new playlist of top songs.

 The following program allows us to accomplish this task: